vim-autoformat/vim-autoformat/README.md

 * The options `expandtab`, `shiftwidth`, `tabstop` and `softtabstop` are not overwritten anymore.
 * This obsoletes `g:autoformat_no_default_shiftwidth`
 * `g:formatprg_args_expr_<filetype>` is introduced.

+### March 27 2013
+* The default behaviour of gq is enabled again by removing the fallback on auto-indenting.
+Instead, the fallback is only used when running the command `:Autoformat`.
+* For HTML,XML and XHTML, the option `textwidth` is taken into account when formatting.
+This extends the way the formatting style will match your current vim settings.